roemvaar/cs_notes/docs/computer_systems/cpp.md

 A char variable is of the natural size to hold a character on a given machine (typically an 8-bit byte), and the sizes of other types are quoted in multiples of the size of a char.
-The size of a type is implementation-defined and can be obtained using the sizeof operator.
+The size of a type is implementation-defined and can be obtained using the `sizeof` operator.

-A constant cannot be left uninitialized and a variable should only be left uninitialized in extremely rare circumstances.
+A constant cannot be left uninitialized, and a variable should only be left uninitialized in rare circumstances.
 Don't introduce a name until you have a suitable value for it.

 ## Scope and Lifetime

 A declaration introduces its name into a scope:

 - Local scope: a name declared in a function or lambda
-- Class scope: a name is called a member name (or class member name) if it is defined in a class, outside any function, lambda, or enum class.
+- Class scope: a name is called a member name (or class member name) if defined in a class, outside any function, lambda, or enum class.
-- Namespace scope: a name is called namespace member name if it is defined in a namespaces outside any function, lambda, class, or enum class.
+- Namespace scope: a name is called namespace member name if defined in a namespaces outside any function, lambda, class, or enum class.

 A name not declared inside any other construct is called a global name and is said to be in the global namespace.

 **const**: means roughly "I promise not to change this value."
-This is used primarly to specify interfaces, so that data can be passed to functions without fear of it being modified.
+This is used primarily to specify interfaces, so that data can be passed to functions without fear of it being modified.
 The compiler enforces the promise made by const.